Ayms/torrent-live/README.md

 In addition, in case a peer cannot straight away be deanonymized the method allow to trace the activity of this peer over time.

+And even worse, correlating the tracking information can finally allow to deanonymize a peer at a certain point of time and get the complete history of possible IPs he used during that period.

 More to come.

 ## Transcoding and File conversion